adventuregamestudio/ags-manual-source/ScriptManagedStructs.md

 ### Arrays of managed objects

 It is possible to store *pointers* to managed objects in an array, both regular (fixed-size) and dynamic array.
-You only have to remember that array's elements are *pointers*, not objects themselves, and so when you create an array, that will be an array of pointers initialized with "null".
+You only have to remember that in such case array's elements will be *pointers*, not objects themselves, and so when you create an array - that will be an array of pointers, each of them initialized with "null".
 Creating objects for this array will require extra steps.

 An example with fixed-size array: